enzo-project/enzo-e/getting_started.rst

-"`HDF5 <http://www.hdfgroup.org/HDF5/>`_ is a "data model, library, and file format for storing and managing data", and is the primary library used by Enzo-P / Cello for data output.
+"`HDF5 <http://www.hdfgroup.org/HDF5/>`_ is a "data model, library, and file format for storing and managing data", and is the primary library used by Enzo-E / Cello for data output.

 If HDF5 is not already installed on your machine, it may be available through your operating system distribution, otherwise it can be downloaded from the `HDF5 <http://www.hdfgroup.org/HDF5/>`_ website.
-Enzo-P / Cello currently uses the "serial" (non-MPI) version of HDF5.
+Enzo-E / Cello currently uses the "serial" (non-MPI) version of HDF5.

 3. Install ``libpng``
 ---------------------

-"`libpng <http://www.libpng.org/pub/png/libpng.html>`_ is the official PNG reference library", and is the image format used by Enzo-P / Cello.
+"`libpng <http://www.libpng.org/pub/png/libpng.html>`_ is the official PNG reference library", and is the image format used by Enzo-E / Cello.

 If ``libpng`` is not already installed on your machine, it may be available through your operating system distribution, otherwise it can